blankaex/blog/_drafts/smt-manual.md

 A list of items currently in possession.
 Can be viewed by pressing the A button.
 Weapons and armor will also be displayed here at first.
 These can be equipped via the command menu.
 This list can be scrolled by pressing up or down.

 ### Magic
-A list of magic currently known by characters other than the main character.
+A list of magic currently known by characters other than the protagonist.
 This can also be viewed by pressing the A button, and scrolled by pressing up or down.

 ### Demon Status Interface
 There are specific keywords that only apply to demons.